parsakhaz/multimodal-image-similarity-search/README.md

 # ImageMatch: AI-Powered Image and Text Similarity Search with Automatic Captions and Multimodal Capabilities

 A powerful image similarity search application that leverages CLIP embeddings and ChromaDB for vector storage.
-This application enables finding similar images based on visual content, text descriptions, or a combination of both.
+This application enables finding similar images based on visual content, text descriptions, or a combination of both

 ## Core Features